kimmyhoang/kimmyhoang/README.md

 #### Funny seeing you here!
 - :books: I'm an engineering student at the University of Waterloo
-- :cherry_blossom: Currently participating in S:\HA<KS hosted by Scotiabank!
+- :snowflake: Currently seeking Winter 2023 internships!
 - :envelope: Reach me at k32hoang@uwaterloo.ca

 #### Languages & Tools